28 Feb How Long Does an Oxycontin (Oxycodone) High Last?

 How Georgia Drug Detox Can Help

-If you’re suffering from an OxyContin addiction, Georgia Drug Detox can help you get your life back.
+If you’re suffering from an OxyContin addiction or another form of substance abuse, Georgia Drug Detox can help you get your life back with treatment.
 We offer medically assisted detox services to alleviate the discomfort of withdrawal in those crucial first days of your sobriety.
 With personalized oxycodone addiction treatment and one-on-one care, our team of doctors, nurses, and counselors can give you everything you need to start on the road to long-term recovery.